sebastian-zieba/PACMAN/docs/source/directories.rst

   ::

-      Stage00
+      stage00
       └── s00_run_2022-03-04_15-10-29

-  When a later stage is run, PACMAN uses the most recent relevant run directory from the previous stage unless the user specifies a different input path.
+  When a later stage is run, by default, PACMAN uses the most recent run directory from the previous stage unless the user specifies a different input path.

 * **data directory**: